-We hope you'll consider our Practicum Counselor training with Counseling, Health and Wellness Services (CHWS) at the University of Puget Sound.
+We hope you'll consider our Practicum Counselor training with Counseling, Health, & Wellness Services (CHWS) at the University of Puget Sound.
 Each year we select two graduate students in psychology or counseling to join our team.
 Practicum Counselors may be completing (or have recently completed) their master's training or may be towards the beginning of their doctoral training.
 In addition to learning psychotherapy, Prac Counselors gain exposure to a University Counseling Center as they document therapy, attend meetings and case conferences, are apprised of psycho-educational programs, and the like.
 These are unpaid training positions.
-We have been supervising master's-level therapists since 1987, and doctoral level Therapists since 1992.
+We have been supervising masters-level therapists since 1987, and doctoral level therapists since 1992.
 Practicum Counselors make a real difference in the lives of their therapy clients, and the supervision process (below) is important to us.

-Because there are fewer than 20 "clock hours" here at Counseling, Health and Wellness Services (CHWS), some graduate programs will ask that you combine this training with work at other training sites.
+Because there are fewer than 20 "clock hours" here at CHWS, some graduate programs will ask that you combine this training with work at other training sites.
 We recommended that you have a conversation with your Academic Director of Training about the hours and training we can provide at CHWS to determine if you will need to seek out an additional practicum experience.

 Regardless of the accounting of your hours, you may find that this training opportunity makes you more marketable after graduate school.
 Working on a multi-disciplinary team, gaining familiarity with a new clinical setting, having a sophisticated vocabulary for discussing diagnosis, treatment and theoretical orientation, and making contact with local mental health providers are all very valuable in your professional identity development.